rockholla/go-http-api/README.md

 This is to provide some additional context around decisions within this project.

 1. There are a number of local requirements while running this.
 In a real/client situation, We'd likely have something like a jump box/bastion spun up on the cloud with most dependencies installed automatically for us there to run commands.
-A bootstrap command that would have fewer local requirements could spin up base resources in the cloud, connect to that jump box, and other commands would run from there.
-Keeping the infrastructure as simple as possible for this proof though.
+A bootstrap command that would have fewer local requirements could spin up base resources in the cloud, connect to that jump box, and all other operations would run from there.
+The intention is to keep the infrastructure as simple as possible for this proof though.
-2. Typically a CI server like Jenkins, Bamboo, Travis, CircleCI, etc. would be used here to wire up the build and deployment pipeline, webooks via SCM, dedicated build environments, and deployment config and mechanisms from that tool.
-For the sake of simplicity for this demo, I've wrapped it all in the `clia` tool here: `./clia cicd help`.
-Essentially a CI server embedded in the project itself.
-Again, just keeping the number of infrastructure resources and tools to a minimum for the sake of a proof/demo.
+2. Typically a CI server/service like Jenkins, Bamboo, Travis, CircleCI, etc. would be used here to wire up the build and deployment pipeline, webooks via SCM, dedicated build environments, and deployment config and mechanisms from that tool.
+Again, for the sake of simplicity in infrastructure though, I've wrapped it all in the `clia` tool: `./clia cicd help`.
+Essentially a CI server embedded in the project itself, and you can imagine similar operations being triggered on a remote CI server.
-3. Tests in `/tests` are minimal, just to show that they are wired into the pipeline functionally for both the infrastructure code and HTTP API for functional testing
+3. `/tests` have been built out minimally, really just to show that they are wired into the pipeline functionally for running both infrastructure code and HTTP API tests.
 3. This project was focused on AWS, but [a Go App Engine project](https://cloud.google.com/appengine/docs/standard/go/quickstart) in Google Cloud would probably be the easiest path for something like this.
 4. The auto-scaling approach of choice here (DaemonSet) is again just a choice around simplicity.
 There are a handful of other routes that you could go via Kubernetes to scale.
 Depending on the actual application, you might opt for [horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), or even explore things like multiple clusters across regions or datacenters with a load balancer directing traffic to both.